openstack-infra/odsreg/README.rst

 Create empty database:
 ./manage.py syncdb

-Copy slots.json.sample to slots.json and edit the file to match the topics, rooms and time slots for each topic.
+Copy topics.json.sample to topics.json and edit the file to match the topics you want to have.
 Then run:

-./manage.py loadtopics slots.json
+./manage.py loadtopics topics.json

 Then run a dev server using:
 ./manage.py runserver

+When you have room layout, copy slots.json.sample to slots.json and edit the file to match the rooms and time slots for each topic.
+Then run:

+./manage.py loadslots slots.json